Bratz maker gives up on Toys 'R' Us

-The billionaire CEO behind Bratz and Little Tikes toys is waving the white flag.
+The billionaire behind Bratz and Little Tikes toys is waving the white flag.

-The head of MGA Entertainment announced in April that he had placed a $675 million bid for 200 of the remaining 735 Toys "R" Us locations in the United States, and almost all of more than 80 locations in Canada.
+Larian, the CEO of MGA Entertainment, announced in April that he had placed a $675 million bid for 200 of the remaining 735 Toys "R" Us locations in the United States, and almost all of more than 80 locations in Canada.

 Toys "R" Us rejected the offer a few days later.
 Sources said at the time that the offer was too low.